Ethiopian Army

 The Ethiopian Army (የኢትዮጵያ ሰራዊት) is the land service branch of the Ethiopian National Defense Force.
-It is the senior of the two uniformed military branches.
+It is the senior of the three uniformed military branches.
 The force engages in land warfare and combined arms operations, including armored and mechanized operations as well as air assault operations.

 History

 1990–1991 order of battle

 Gebru Tareke listed the Ethiopian Army in 1990 as comprising four revolutionary armies organized as task forces, eleven corps, twenty-four infantry divisions, and four mountain divisions, reinforced by five mechanized divisions, two airborne divisions, and ninety-five brigades, including four mechanized brigades, three artillery brigades, four tank brigades, twelve special commandos and para commandos brigades - including the Spartakiad, which became operational in 1987 under the preparation and guidance of North Koreans - seven BM-rocket battalions, and ten brigades of paramilitary forces.

 Forces underarms were estimated at 230,000 in early 1991.
 Mengistu's People's Militia had also grown to about 200,000 members.
 The mechanized forces of the army comprised 1,200 T-54/55, 100 T-62 tanks, and 1,100 armored personnel carriers (APCs), but readiness was estimated to be only about 30 percent operational, because of the withdrawal of financial support, lack of maintenance expertise and parts from the Soviet Union, Cuba, and other nations.

 Ethiopian T-62 tanks at the end of the Ethiopian Civil War.

 The army commands consisted of the: